-- Multi-block \$WRITE operations would fail when the record size exceeded the pack default extension quantity. - Programs using Mass Insert in indexed files (including RMSCNV with /MA) sometimes displayed the error message ER\$DME (Dynamic memory exhausted) when duplicate keys were encountered during \$PUT operations. - In assembling I- and D-space programs, the \$ORG, \$GSA, and \$POOL macros would cause the current program section to be lost.
+- Multiblock \$WRITE operations would fail when the record size exceeded the pack default extension quantity. - Programs using Mass Insert in indexed files (including RMSCNV with the /MA switch) sometimes displayed the error message ER\$DME (Dynamic memory exhausted) when duplicate keys were encountered during \$PUT operations.

+In assembling instruction and data space programs, the \$ORG, \$GSA, and \$POOL macros would cause the current program section to be lost.
 These macros redirected to the blank program section (this appears on the map or listing as .BLK., an instruction program section).
 The assembler would then put any data that immediately followed in instruction space until a new program section was declared.
 Later, at run time, when a reference was made to the incorrectly placed data, the program would abort due to memory management violations.